 time zones—Lowercase, except for proper nouns: eastern standard time, central daylight time, Greenwich mean time.
 Capitalize abbreviations: EST, CDT, GMT.

 titles, academic—In general, capitalize an academic title when it immediately precedes a personal name and thus is used as part of the name (24): SUNY Chancellor Kristina M. Johnson, Chancellor Johnson; Buffalo State President Katherine Conway-Turner, President Conway-Turner; Professor Roy Hinkley, Professor Hinkley.
 Lowercase a title when it stands alone, follows a name, or precedes a name but is used appositively, that is, as an identifier or occupational descriptor rather than as a title (especially when preceded by the or used with a modifier): Kristina M. Johnson, SUNY chancellor; the president of Buffalo State, Katherine Conway-Turner; Judith A. Smith, professor of fine arts; Harold Chasen, associate professor in the Psychology Department; assistant professor of music Michael Timmins.
-(See titles, courtesy; titles, military or civil; and honors, academic.)
+(See titles, military or civil; honorifics; and honors, academic.)

 titles, articles and features—Titles of articles and features in periodicals and newspapers, chapter titles, short-story titles, essays, and individual selections in books are set in roman type and enclosed in quotation marks: "Talk of the Town" in last week's New Yorker.
 The author cited "Maternal Behavior and Attitudes," chapter 14 in Human Development.
 (25)